-Stock market simulations allow students a valuable and fun opportunity to learn all about the process of making good investments and begins a good foundation for sound money management.
+Stock market games and simulations allow students a valuable and fun opportunity to learn all about the process of making good investments and begins a good foundation for sound money management.
 These games are designed not only to be used in mathematics and economics but also give valuable lessons in social studies, language arts, technology and even science classes.
 It helps students expand their knowledge and gain new skills in investing, saving, communication, cooperation, research and decision making.

 Youth Benefits of the Stock Market Game